Bhupesh-V/tutorialdb/CONTRIBUTING.md

 ### Submitting Pull Requests

+**Before submitting a Pull Request, please make sure there is a corresponding issue.
+The PR should solve an existing issue.**

 Follow the steps below while submitting a PR.

 1. Create your own branch (never commit to master).